 Possible Solutions: How to Fix Apple Music Playlist Not Syncing Issue

 When you subscribe to Apple Music, you can upload your local music files or playlists to iCloud Music Library and listen to them across all your authorized devices.
 But you could be getting errors if there're some certain songs in a playlist that won't fit the format of iCloud Music Library.
-Here are some examples of the prompting errors.
+Here are some examples of prompting errors.

 Error 1.
 This item was not added to your iCloud Music Library because an error occurred.

 If you try to play a song that has an exclamation mark next to it (how to identify cloud status icons?), you will receive this error.
 It means the original file cannot be located (it may have been deleted or moved).
-You can fix this issue by re-adding the original song to the local folder or just remove it from library and then re-add the item back to library.
+You can fix this issue by re-adding the original song to the local folder or just remove it from the library and then re-add the item back to the library.